node flow

 In this example:

-Each _current/, _v1/, etc. contains flow snapshot realizations
+Each _default/, _working/, and snapshot folder contains flow snapshot realizations

 Persistent Identity